ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 .. image:: images/toggle-delta-zero.png
    :width: 80%

-The snapshot view does by default not show PV read-back values if such have been defined in the configuration.
-The left-most columns in the toolbar can be used to show/hide columns associated with such read-back PVs:
+If any item in a configuration contains a non-empty read-back PV name, then columns associated with read-back PV data are shown by default.
+The left-most columns in the toolbar can be used to show/hide these columns:

 .. image:: images/toggle-readback.png
    :width: 80%